 Balboa Park: LEED for Communities Certification

 We partnered with the Balboa Park Cultural Partnership (BPCP), City of San Diego, and the Zoo in 2020 to help the park achieve their sustainability goals!
 This time we helped them earn Certified level LEED for Communities certification.
 LEED for Communities helps local leaders, planners, and developers create communities with responsible, sustainable and specific plans for natural systems, energy, water, waste, transportation and many other factors that contribute to quality of life.

-While organized and developed through the San Diego Green Building Council, GAP's successes equate directly to the great base of volunteers and the knowledge, enthusiasm, and dedication they bring to each project.
-Many of our volunteers have never been part of a LEED project, but through GAP have an opportunity to learn and develop skills which ultimately help themselves, the community, and the environment.
+Many of our volunteers had not previously been part of a LEED project, but through GAP learned and developed skills which help them, the community, and the environment.
 We are excited to have supported this newest LEED certification for Balboa Park!